New Quantum Algorithms for Computing Quantum Entropies and Distances: Quantum Distances

 Therefore, any algorithm that computes the trace distance $T(\psi, \phi)$ will immediately yield the fidelity $F(\psi, \phi) = \sqrt{1 - (T(\psi, \phi))^2}$.
 As a result, estimating the trace distance is $\mathsf{DQC1}$-hard even for pure quantum states. \end{proof}

 It was shown in \cite{FKM18} that $\mathsf{DQC1}$ is not (classically) weakly simulatable unless the polynomial hierarchy collapses to the second level, i.e., $\mathsf{PH} = \mathsf{AM}$.
 This, together with Theorem \ref{thm:dqc1-hard}, means that there is unlikely an efficient classical algorithm that estimates the fidelity or trace distance.
+It should be noted that this does not rule out the existence of a dequantized version of our quantum algorithms because dequantized algorithms often assume a different input model from Theorem \ref{thm:dqc1-hard}.
+More specifically, dequantized algorithms assume ``sampling and query access'' \cite{Tan19,CGL+20} to the input matrix (in our case, the density operator of the quantum state) stored in a pre-computed data structure.